top of page

 “One more thing.
 Under no circumstances, none whatsoever, are you to use my family as a way to manipulate me again.”

-Havelock put down his tea cup and stood and said, “Of course he will, my dear.”
-Walking past them he explained, “It works.”
+Havelock set down his teacup and stood, saying, “Of course he will, my dear.”
+Walking past them, he explained, “It works.”